 Intuition forms an essential part of both work and play.

-The Stag Hunt Game involves strategy, trust, and intuition, where players choose, in secret, to either cooperate or compete against one another.
+The stag hunt game involves strategy, trust, and intuition.
+Players choose, in secret, to either cooperate or compete against one another.

-A 2019 study confirmed that the use of intuition is associated with time pressure, and learned heuristics (another word for ROTs) play an essential role in winning the game (Belloc, Bilancini & Boncinelli, & D’Alessandro, 2019).
+The use of intuition is associated with time pressure, and learned heuristics (another word for ROTs) play an essential role in winning the game (Belloc, Bilancini, Boncinelli, & D’Alessandro, 2019).

-Human intuition is massively important–an evolved function fundamental to your ancestor’s survival–but it can be mistaken.
+Human intuition is massively important – an evolved function fundamental to our ancestors’ survival – but it can be mistaken.

 Intuitively, expertise should win.

-And yet it appears, not in this case.
-The contests ceased without explanation, most likely to avoid the stockbrokers’ embarrassment (Arkes & Kajdasz, 2011).
+And yet, it appears, that wasn’t true in this case.
+The contest ceased without explanation, most likely to avoid the stockbrokers’ embarrassment (Arkes & Kajdasz, 2011).

-In 1983, Gianfranco Becchina had a rare 6th-century sculpture for sale with a staggering $10 million price tag.
-The Getty Museum–having reviewed X-rays, expert testimony, and historical documentation–agreed to its purchase and considerable media hype.
+In 1983, Gianfranco Becchina had a rare sixth-century sculpture for sale with a staggering $10 million price tag.
+The Getty Museum, having reviewed X-rays, expert testimony, and historical documentation, agreed to its purchase amid considerable media hype.

 However, when Evelyn Harrison, a renowned expert on Greek sculptures, and Thomas Hoving, former director of the Metropolitan Museum of Art, arrived to admire the statue, they knew, intuitively, something was wrong.

-According to Hoving, it seemed “fresh,” which is unexpected as the 2000-year-old statue had been taken out of the ground.
+According to Hoving, it seemed “fresh,” which was unexpected as the 2,000-year-old statue had been taken out of the ground.

 And they were right.
-While the sculpture was from a workshop in Rome, it belonged to a forger in 1980, rather than a master sculptor from antiquity (Gladwell, 2005).
+While the sculpture was from a workshop in Rome, it originated from a forger in 1980, rather than a master sculptor from antiquity (Gladwell, 2005).